yahoo/oss-guide/README.md

 ## Contribute

-Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
-We welcome issues, questions, and pull requests.
+Please refer to [the contributing.md file](Contributing.md) for information about how to get involved, to open issues, questions, and pull requests.

 ## Maintainers
-- Ashley Wolf: awolf@verizonmedia.com
-- Gil Yehuda: gyehuda@verizonmedia.com
+- Gil Yehuda: gil@gilyehuda.com

-Thank you to Megan Leney and Ben Pearson for helping us refine this guide.

-## License
+## License and Acknowledgements
-This guide is inspired by, and some sections are derivative of a similar guide published by Google.
-Their work and ours is licensed under CC-BY-4.0.
+This guide is inspired by, and some sections are derivative of a similar guide published by Google and by Verizon Media/Yahoo Their work as well as this is licensed under CC-BY-4.0.